bitwalker/exrm/README.md

 # Elixir Release Manager

+Thanks to @tylerflint for the Makefile, rel.config, and runner script!

 ## Getting Started

 This project's goal is to make releases with Elixir projects a breeze.
 It is composed of a mix task, and all build files required to successfully take your Elixir project and perform a release build.
 All you have to do to get started is the following: